Umpiem Mai Refugee Camp: Camp conditions

 Water, electricity, mobile phone and internet service are all available in the camp.

 In 2012 a fire destroyed one third of the camp — 1,000 houses, three mosques and two nursery schools.

 Landscape

 Umphium Mai is mostly hilly.
 It was “initially a harsh environment with little tree cover, torrential rain and a cold climate (the altitude is over 1,200 meters).
 The camp is situated on very hilly terrain and there was a significant danger from soil erosion particularly during the rainy season."
 However, Umphium Mai is a safe place when it comes to bad weather.
 It tends not to be hit by earthquakes or floods.
 The place has jungle-like terrain; Umphium Mai was in the middle of two mountains and the mountains cover the place side by side.
 Spring and summer are the most dangerous seasons in the camp.
 When it comes to spring, it is rainy and people often have difficulty walking because of the mud.
 When it comes to summer, the place becomes dry and dehydrated.
 People have a hard time finding water to survive.
 The place sometimes becomes so dry that people fight over water.

-Umphium Mai also has exquisite scenery.
-Umphium Mai has the biggest waterfall in Thailand called Tee Law Sue (Tee Lor Su or Thee Lor Sue).
-The high of the waterfall is “200-300 meters and a width of almost 400-500 meters”.
-The waterfall is open from December until April each year.